-Dr. Siegel also pointed out that AI apps have inherent limitations, no matter how good they are.
-“Figuring out what’s wrong with an image is a much more difficult task for a computer vision algorithm than figuring out what it has been trained to look for in the image,” he said.
-“A radiologist evaluates the entire image in a clinical context.”
+No matter how good, AI apps, Siegle pointed out, have inherent limitations.
+‘Figuring out what’s wrong with an image is much more difficult for a computer vision algorithm than figuring out what it has been trained to look for in the image.
+A radiologist evaluates the entire image in a clinical context.

 The Artificial Intelligence (AI) landscape confronting the radiographer profession will be outlined in sessions at ECR 2020, with leading practitioners urging the need for an evidence-based approach in order to deliver a safe and effective service for patients.
 The session, under the broad heading of “Artificial intelligence and the radiographer profession”, aims to discuss AI within the…

 Siegel predicts that the next AI ‘killer app’ will be the use of Deep Learning by modality vendors for image acquisition improvements, such as contrast and spatial resolution, or replace or enhance iterative reconstruction.
 This type of app could also offer the potential for reductions in overall image reconstruction time, radiation dose, and/or the amount of intravenous contrast needed.
 AI apps will help radiologists’ efficiency and productivity, Siegel believes.
 The development of AI clinical ‘suites’ of applications that focus on a particular disease or body area could combine the finds of an AI diagnostic app with clinical databases that suggest specific diagnoses, recommend additional studies, and suggest different treatment possibilities.